lwjameson/dnscock/readme.md

 - Not a difference per se, just something to pay attention: The environment variables are still called DNSDOCK_something (not DNSCOCK_something), so that you can try both projects and the invocation remains almost the same.

+- Docker image is from scratch and it install a static build

 #### Differences of dnsdock|dnscock from skydock

 - *No raft / simple in-memory storage* - Does not use any distributed storage and is meant to be used only inside single host.
 This means no ever-growing log files and memory leakage.
 AFAIK skydock currently does not have a state machine so the raft log always keeps growing and you have to recreate the server periodically if you wish to run it for a long period of time.
 Also the startup is very slow because it has to read in all the previous log files.